EyadElshaer/homebridge-hdlbuspro-enhanced/README.md

 <span align="center">

-# homebridge-hdlbuspro-enhanced
+# Homebridge HDL Buspro Enhanced
 ## HomeKit integration for HDL Buspro relays

 </span>

-`Homebridge HDL Buspro Enhanced` is a homebridge plugin to control your devices on the HDL Buspro buses from Home app on iOS.
+`Homebridge-hdlbuspro-enhanced` is a homebridge plugin to control your devices on the HDL Buspro buses from Home app on iOS.
 It currently supports the following types of devices:

 ### Features
 * Relay Lightbulbs